kdknigga/aeroinfo/README.md

 Tested with Python 3.6 and 3.7.

-See the following for an example implementation: https://api.aeronautical.info/dev/?airport=ORD&include=demographic&include=geographic&include=ownership&include=runways
+See the following for an example application: https://api.aeronautical.info/dev/?airport=ORD&include=demographic&include=geographic&include=ownership&include=runways

 ## Getting Started notes